cosmicc/LEDSmartClock/README.md

 - Typical firmware size is about `2 MB`.
 - The update page now shows upload progress and final success or failure feedback.
 - The device reboots automatically after a successful OTA update.
+- GitHub Releases are intended to include a `firmware.zip` package containing the three flash images with no subdirectories.

 Limitations: